hashicorp/boundary/website/README.md

 }
 ```

 If we no longer want the link to be in the side nav, we can simply remove it.
-If we do still want the link in the side nav, but pointing to an external destnation, we need to slightly change the structure as such:
+If we do still want the link in the side nav, but pointing to an external destination, we need to slightly change the structure as such:

 ```js
 {